VisualVault/java-rest-client-library/README.md

 NOTE:

 * Once you enter your credentials in Token.java, place Token.class and javaVisualVaultRest.jar in your classpath to make requests with the library.
-If using the Eclipse project this should be pre configured.
+If using Eclipse you import the project after cloning the repository.

 * For using the parseResponse() method on examples.java, download json-simple-1.1.1.jar
 @ https://code.google.com/p/json-simple/downloads/list and place the file in your classpath.